 Figure out what you need

 The first consideration for a home cell phone booster is the coverage area you need.
 Does your entire home suffer from weak signals, or is it a specific area?
 Are there areas where there is no signal?
 Cell phone signals often struggle to reach basements, and energy-efficient windows can nearly block signals completely.

 There are home cell phone boosters designed for a single room or an entire house.
 The higher the max gain, the better the range.
-The best cell phone signal boosters for a home have a max gain of 72 dB with a range of approximately 6,000 square feet, but you can also get cell phone boosters that only cover the range of a desk.
+The top boosters for a home have a max gain of 72 dB with a range of approximately 6,000 square feet, but you can also get cell phone boosters that only cover the range of a desk.

 A directional antenna is ideal for rural areas where the weak signal is the result of being too far from the cell tower.
 It has a much higher forward gain than an omnidirectional antenna.
 The best directional antennas have a forward gain of 14 dBi, which is like the difference between binoculars and a telescope.
 It can see much further, but it has to be pointed in the right direction to be effective.

 Home cell phone boosters have two coax cables.
 The longest one leads from the antenna to the signal booster, while the shorter one leads from the signal booster to the inside antenna.
 You want to keep the length of the outside cable as short as possible because the signal strength decreases by up to 3.9 dB for every 100 feet of cable.
 When you consider that every 3 dB change in a signal represents an exponential increase or decrease, cord length is important.

 Whether you live out in the country or in a studio apartment in San Diego, you don't have to live with the frustrations of a weak cell signal.
 A home cell phone amplifier is the best way to ensure that you have excellent call quality within your home at all times.